Snowball Earth (manga): Anime

 An anime television series adaptation was announced on July 17, 2025.
-The series will be produced by Studio Kai and directed by Munehisa Sakai, with Takeshi Iwata serving as assistant director, Shigeru Murakoshi handling series composition, and Toshiya Kono designing the characters and serving as chief animation director.
-It is set to premiere on Nippon TV in 2026.
+The series was produced by Studio Kai and directed by Munehisa Sakai, with Takeshi Iwata serving as assistant director, Shigeru Murakoshi handling series composition, Toshiya Kono designing the characters and serving as chief animation director, and Tatsuya Kato, Hiroaki Tsutsumi and Yuki Kanesaka composing the music.
+It aired from April 3 to June 26, 2026, on the Friday Anime Night programming block on Nippon TV and its affiliates.
+The opening theme song is "Zero", performed by Tuki, while the ending theme song is "Ima Kono Mune ni Tagiru no wa" (今この胸に滾るのは), performed by Ai Higuchi.
+Crunchyroll, Disney+ (internationally), and Hulu (in the United States) are streaming the series.
+Muse Communication licensed the series in South and Southeast Asia.